xlucas/go-vim-install/README.md

 - `./install.sh -vim`
 - `./install.sh -work ~/Workspace/go`

+You will need to force `. ~/.bash_profile` to reload environment variables after this.

 ## Vim environment

 The script will install pathogen and the following plugins :